doesdev/mvt/README.md

 > Minimum Viable Testing framework

+# 4.0.0 is moved to [master](https://github.com/doesdev/mvt) and published to NPM.
+This branch is dead.

 ## A Minimalist Take on AVA's Approach to Testing
 Because [AVA](https://github.com/avajs/ava) is awesome.
 Security alerts on dev dependencies are not awesome.
 Especially when you use the same test library